 VI.
 Next steps

-Developing terms of reference for the forum, for consultation with forum participants (led by the Executive Body Bureau);
+Develop a terms of reference for the forum, for consultation with forum participants (led by the Executive Body Bureau);

-Identifying countries willing to lead the forum;
+Identify countries willing to lead the forum;

-Organizing the first meeting of the forum;
+Organize the first meeting of the forum;

-Continuing to develop a website for the forum, based on an analysis of similar existing websites to avoid overlaps;
+Continue to develop a website for the forum, based on an analysis of similar existing websites to avoid overlaps;

-Reaching out to organizations such as UNEP, the World Meteorological Organization, the World Health Organization, the Climate and Clean Air Coalition, the Global Methane Initiative, the World Resources Institute, the International Union of Air Pollution and Environmental Protection Associations and C40 to explore possible synergies in activities.
+Reach out to organizations such as UNEP, the World Meteorological Organization, the World Health Organization, the Climate and Clean Air Coalition, the Global Methane Initiative, the World Resources Institute, the International Union of Air Pollution and Environmental Protection Associations and C40 to explore possible synergies in activities.

 Comment by the European Union